Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 Data Lake vs Data Warehouse, When to Use Which?

-Choose a Data Warehouse If: You need standardized reporting, strict governance, and work with structured data.
+Choose a Data Warehouse If: You need standardized reporting, strict governance, and work with only structured data.

-Choose a Data Lake If: You handle diverse data types, require machine learning, or explore data flexibly.
+Choose a Data Lake If: You handle diverse data types, require machine learning, or explore data flexibly along with future implementation of Medallion Architecture to power the Structured Data Storage as well.

 Data Lakehouse: The Best of Both Worlds?